Phone: (845) 257-3505

 May not be repeated for credit

 SOC308.
-Medical Sociology.
+Health, Society, and Justice.
 3 Credits.

 Can medicine and science ever truly exist apart from considerations of rights, justice, and politics?
 This course will delve into recent and evolving debates on structurally competent and just health care, within nations and globally.